inhies/cjdcmd/README.md

 	dump
 	kill

-**NOTE:** cjdcmd uses the cjdns configuration file to load the details needed to connect.
+**NOTE:** if you don't specify the admin password in the flags then cjdcmd uses the cjdns configuration file to load the details needed to connect.
 It expects the file to be at `/etc/cjdroute.conf` however you can specify an alternate location with the `-f` or `--file` flags.

+### Flags
+	-c=0: 						[ping][traceroute] specify the number of packets to send (shorthand) -count=0: 					[ping][traceroute] specify the number of packets to send -f="/etc/cjdroute.conf": 	[all] the cjdroute.conf configuration file to use, edit, or view (shorthand) -file="/etc/cjdroute.conf": [all] the cjdroute.conf configuration file to use, edit, or view -l="DEBUG": 				[log] specify the logging level to use (shorthand) -level="DEBUG": 			[log] specify the logging level to use -line=0: 					[log] specify the cjdns source file line to log -logfile="": 				[log] specify the cjdns source file you wish to see log output from -p="": 						[all] specify the admin password (shorthand) -pass="": 					[all] specify the admin password
+	-t=5000: 					[ping][traceroute] specify the time in milliseconds cjdns should wait for a response (shorthand) -timeout=5000: 				[ping][traceroute] specify the time in milliseconds cjdns should wait for a response

 ### Ping